BHS-GQ/quorum-hotstuff/README.md

 # Basic HotStuff in GoQuorum

 A fork of GoQuorum 22.7.4 containing an implementation of the [Basic HotStuff](https://arxiv.org/pdf/1803.05069.pdf) (BHS) consensus protocol.
+Heavily based on the BHS implementation found in PolyNetwork's [Zion](https://github.com/polynetwork/Zion) project.

 ## Usage
 ### Executable

 To build the `geth` executable for BHS in GoQuorum, run the ff: